HEALTH AND WELLNESS

 MetLife 360Health Nutrition Service

 This is all just some food for thought.
-If you’re looking for more guidance when it comes to your nutrition, MetLife offers eligible policy holders and their partner and children, access to MetLife 360Health’s Nutrition service.
+If you’re looking for more guidance when it comes to your nutrition, MetLife offers eligible policy holders and their partner and children, access to MetLife 360Health’s Nutrition Service.
 The service aims to provide you with evidence-based advice to help you in making healthy food choices that are relevant to your lifestyle, food preferences, health and weight goals, and any nutrition-related health conditions that you may have.

 Learn more about 360Health Nutrition Service